LouisLuyh/LouisLuyh/README.md

 - 👀 I’m interested in Finance related topics
 - 🌱 I’m currently learning Computer Science, Economics, and Mathematics
 - 💞️ I’m looking to collaborate on data analysis projects
-- 📫 How to reach me ylu187@syr.edu
+- 📫 How to reach me yihenglu@usc.edu

 <!---
 LouisLuyh/LouisLuyh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.